sailfishos-chum/main/README.md

 SailfishOS:Chum software is compiled and packaged into RPMs in a reproducible manner directly from its source code.
-The source code used for compiling and packaging is submitted by developers to OBS (Open Build Service), which generates multiple RPM files for different combinations of hardware architectures and Sailfish&nbsp;OS release versions.
+The source code used for compiling and packaging is submitted by developers to OBS (Open Build Service), which generates multiple RPM files for various combinations of hardware architectures and Sailfish&nbsp;OS release versions.